Sam Duckor-Jones: Gloria

 In 2021, Duckor-Jones bought St Andrew's Church in Greymouth, and has since converted it into a "queer place of worship"; a sculpture, named Gloria.
 The structure was built by the Anglican Church in 1939, but had fallen into disuse by 2000, and was deconsecrated in 2018.

 Duckor-Jones named the structure Gloria in reference to "Christian hymns, disco and a make-believe character [he] and his brother created when they were children".
 Gloria is heavily influenced by camp, with Duckor-Jones acknowledging the impact Susan Sontag has had on the project.
 He painted Gloria bright pink, and reforested the lawn with native fauna because of his anti-lawn philosophy.
 He intends to fill the space with 50 2 m clay and papier-mâché parishioners.
 The complete conversion of Gloria from church to sculpture is expected to be finished by 2027.

 In early June 2022, Gloria was vandalised with homophobic and anti-Semitic messages, references to Leviticus, and a pride flag being burned on the front lawn.
-Three men appeared in the Greymouth District Court, where they all plead guilty.
-Two were discharged without conviction and the third is due to be sentenced in late 2022.
+Three men appeared in the Greymouth District Court, where they all plead guilty and were discharged without conviction.
+A fourth offender pled guilty in the Wellington District Court and was also discharged without conviction.